 *Real name not used in case she is bombarded by travellers in search of paradise…

-My name’s Anna and I’m a travel writer.
-I write destination guides for lastminute.com and other travel sites.
+My name’s Anna and I’m a travel writer and wedding photographer over at www.annapumerphotography.com.

-In the past couple of years I have visited Costa Rica, Nicaragua, Panama, Colombia, Peru, Bolivia, Chile, Argentina, Brazil, Spain, the Canadian Rockies, Washington, California, Oregon, and Holland – many times in fact.
-Due to my constant travelling around the world, I’ve met a nice Dutch boy (In Canada).
-It’s going well, and means I get to travel at least once a month!
+In the past few of years I have visited Iceland, Scotland, Vietnam, Australia, Costa Rica, Nicaragua, Panama, Colombia, Peru, Bolivia, Chile, Argentina, Brazil, Spain, the Canadian Rockies, Washington, California, Oregon, and Holland.
+Due to my constant travelling around the world, I’ve met a nice Dutch boy (in Canada).
+It’s going well!
+I have two cat babies called Loki and Kirby and I live with Thomas in Broadstairs.

 I hope you’ll follow me on my travels and include me in yours – I’d love to hear all your stories.